Who’s ready for baseball season?

 It’s a complicated problem for Major League Baseball.
-The regional TV contracts are extremely lucrative and bring an influx of cash to the game.
-But the trade-off is a confused and frustrated fanbase that may be forced into cable TV subscriptions they no longer want.
+The regional TV contracts are extremely lucrative.
+But the trade-off is a confused and frustrated fanbase that may be forced into cable TV subscriptions they don’t want.

 As a fan living in one of the affected local television markets, your options are somewhat limited.